-Instagram has recently tightened their grip on accounts they consider are performing illicit activities, and after a number of crackdowns some accounts have been flagged as compromised and subsequently blocked for a short period of time, normally a few days. 😟 By following this guide, we’ll minimize the risks of this happening to you.
+Instagram has recently tightened their grip on accounts they consider are performing illicit activities, and after a number of crackdowns, some accounts have been flagged as compromised and subsequently blocked for a short period of time, normally a few days. 😟 By following this guide, you can minimize the risks of this happening to you.

 Why is this happening?

 We believe that Instagram is flagging users that are seemingly following a bot-like behavior, meaning sending out comments that are very like one another in a short timespan.
 This pattern is common when it comes to bots and services made with the intention to get your account more likes and followers.

 Some Flowbox client accounts have been affected by this and temporarily blocked, and we’ve narrowed it down to Instagram seeing patterns in how customers perform Rights Requesting as attempts to illicitly grow their follower base.
 Don’t worry though, we’ve got your back! 💯

 We have developed a set of recommendations on how to engage with your audience through Flowbox and send out Rights Requests in a way that’s less likely to get you blocked. 🚀

 Recommendation #1: Increase the uniqueness of your templates

 By creating and using many unique templates that are clearly distinguishable from another, your activities on the Instagram platform will seem more human than if you’re simply sending the same template over and over.

 Here are a few ideas on how to increase the uniqueness of your templates: